Understanding Kona Coffee Grades and Rating System

 Kona number 1 beans are medium-sized (won’t pass through a 16/64″ round hole) and are allowed 18 defects per 300g.
-They’re still green and uniform in color and have 9-12% moisture.
+They’re still green and uniform in colour and have 9-12% moisture.

 4. Kona Select

-The last two grades don’t have any color or size requirements, so the beans are usually quite small.
+The last two grades don’t have any colour or size requirements, so the beans are usually quite small.
 They’re allowed 5% defective beans but must still have 9-12% moisture.